outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

       - example: "what is the probable function linking these variables, given that it is an adjacent transform of a square (related function type), & a distant transform of a manifold (unrelated function type)?"

 	- use case:

+    - predict which system filters will be useful based on system priority

 		- this is the problem of adding/fitting/reducing structure from a gap in structure, which can be used to solve problems like: